Height:

 structure. |

-footage.
-Whether failure was initiated at the
+television footage.
+Whether failure was

-extent to which the internal parts were damaged
+unknown.
+The extent to which the internal

-during the collision may be evident in the rubble if
+parts were damaged during the collision may be

-Since the mass of the combined towers is close to
+is conducted.
+Since the mass of the combined

-1000000 tons, finding evidence will be an enormous
+will be an enormous task.

-columns, several storeys high, and still linked
+Perimeter columns, several storeys high, and still

-photograph shows the south tower just as it is
+This photograph shows the south tower just as it is

 collapsing.
 It is evident that the building is